OlegWock/anori/README.md

 # Building from sources and extending

 All details about building from sources and extending app with your own widgets are in [separate document](/DEVELOPMENT_AND_EXTENDING.md).
+If you wan't to contribute to the project, please read [contribution guidelines](CONTRIBUTING.md) first.